 - You’re much less likely to lose a credit card than a wad of cash.

 - Even if you accidentally wash the credit card, have it fall into a dirty pond, or onto the ground, the damage will be almost insignificant, if any occurs.

 - You’ll feel safer walking around with a single plastic card than a wallet stuffed with cash.

 - If you get mugged, have the credit card stolen, or you lose it, reporting the issue to the bank can get it disabled within seconds.
 Even if the person made a withdrawal, the transaction can be refunded back to you.

 As a sign-up bonus, as well as during the time you use the credit card, you often gain member-only benefits.
 Those are popularly called reward credit cards and can come in the form of gift cards, store credit, cashback on every purchase (or certain purchases), as well as air miles and loyalty points that lead up to a reward at a certain level.

 4. Emergency line of credit

-If you get into a high-interest debt and become are diligent with paying on time, you’ll not only get the interest waived off but also get interest-free time periods as a reward for good behavior.
-That makes the possibility of buying now, and paying later far too addictive.
+If you get into a high-interest debt and become diligent with paying on time, you’ll not only get the interest waved off, but also get interest-free time periods as a reward for good behavior.
+That makes the possibility of buying now, and paying later, far too addictive.
 Additionally, having a credit card can allow you to spread out a large purchase into multiple monthly payments.

 It’s also useful in the case of an emergency, especially medical or housing, potentially saving your life until you can afford to pay off the given credit.
 Additionally, hotels, motels, car or equipment rentals require you to leave a credit card number on top of cash, in case of damages they need to charge you for.